 Keith's drive for this device reaches beyond natural curiosity.
 I know addiction.
 I've lived with addiction.
 Keith's lying is all too familiar.
 So is the sadness of being less important than the drug of choice.
 I don't want this for me or my kid.
 Worse than that, he is so driven to get what he wants.
 I am afraid that this is only his drug of the day.
 What will happen when he tries his first beer or joint?

 Addiction steals peace and harmony.
 Addiction pulls me to live in the future.
-My mind races with thoughts, “What if he is arrested?”
-Addiction lies to me and says “You’re only O.K. if Keith is O.K.”
-Keith’s illness shines a light on my own illness.
+My mind races with thoughts, "What if he is arrested?"
+Even worse, his addiction triggers mine: codependency.
+My need to control boils to the surface.
+It lies to me and says "You're only O.K. if Keith is O.K."
+Keith's illness shines a light on my own illness.

 I love Step 12.
 It says, "Having had a spiritual experience as the result of these steps, we try to carry this message to others and practice these principles in all our affairs."
 I practice my recovery in all of my affairs because my illness has affected ALL of my affairs.

 My Go To Recovery Tools

 Keith's dishonesty sent me back to the basics:

 - Live one day at a time.
 I had plans to do some grocery shopping after church, so I refused to let my mood change my plans.